Hamza-333/Wall-Following-Robot-RL/README.md

 ## Testing

-Similar to loading a model or a policy as before, run the following as required:
+Similar to loading a model or a policy as before, run the following as required for our main task:

 example model: 'TD3_010'
 ```terminal